Numbers list in English (0–100)

 I’ve donethree-quarters of the tasks.

-The popular fraction of the Harry Potter series, 9 ¾ in English, is
+The popular fraction of the Harry Potter series, 9 ¾ in English, is nine and three-quarters.

-They are common for statistics, money, and percentages, so it is very important to understand how they are used, because they are significant for confident daily conversations.
+Decimals are common for statistics, money, and percentages, so it is very important to understand how they are used, because they are significant for confident daily conversations.

 Written as digits with a decimal point, these numbers can be both adjectives and nouns.
 In informal speech, people mostly use fractions.